NASA’s X-57 Maxwell

 The GVT results showed that the pre-test airplane analytical model did not capture all the modes that were observed during the test.
 Updating the model to show these modes is going to be a challenge for the X-57 project team, but one result of the test is that they will have the necessary modal data to do it.

-It’s not only automobiles that are going electric—airplanes are as well!
-And, to prove that aircraft can be electrically powered, NASA has developed the X-57 Maxwell, its first all-electric X-plane.
 The X-57 airplane, currently in the Mod II configuration is a modified version of the Italian Tecnam P2006T.
 In place of the usual gasoline-powered motors, the X-57 has two all-electric motors powered by traction batteries.
 The X-57 Maxwell project has some lofty goals, including lower energy consumption (the X-57’s motors use one-fifth the energy of a gasoline-powered aircraft), reduced emissions, and lower noise during flight.

 THE CHALLENGE: MAKING IT REAL